Hong Kong trade delegation highlights opportunities for Irish firms

 The Hong Kong government recently announced an extra HK$50 billion (€5.3 billion) in funding to boost innovation and technology in Hong Kong and an “easy landing” programme to attract overseas internet enterprises and fintech firms to set up in Hong Kong.

-“It has favourable conditions including a stable and supportive regulatory environment, over 150 licensed banks, the eighth largest stock market in the world and the largest asset management base in Asia,” she said.
+“It has favourable conditions including a stable and supportive regulatory environment, over 150 licensed banks, the eighth-largest stock market in the world, and the largest asset management base in Asia.

 “ Historically, Irish fintech companies have performed exceptionally well in Hong Kong.
-We see real opportunity in the areas of regtech, payments, blockchain and big data,” she said.
+We see real opportunity in the areas of regtech, payments, blockchain and big data,” she added.

 As part of Mr Chan’s visit, a memorandum of understanding (MoU) was signed between the Banking & Payments Federation Ireland and the FinTech Association of Hong Kong further strengthening links between the regions.